iosif-systematic/DevMeetupJava/design-patterns/src/main/java/creational/builder/readme.md

 1. Refactor [Car](./exercises/Car.java) class to use "Builder design pattern".
 2. Discuss about [version 2](./exercises/CarV2.java) of the Car class.
 What are the advantages and disadvantages.
-3. Discuss security issue by throwing exception in constructor